GPUPeople/faimGraph/README.markdown

 			Kernel launch size for the Deletion (e.g. 256)
 				For warpsized approach has to be 32 deletionvariation
-			Which Deletion variation should be used, can be currently "standard" or "compaction" (needed for queuing) Which are available depends on the updatevariant verification
+			To utilize efficient memory management, "compaction" has to be enabled, only the standard update approach can still perform "standard" deletion (aka no compaction) verification
-			If verification should be performed to check if graph structure on the device matches graph on host (VERY SLOW) performanceoutput
+			If verification should be performed to check if graph structure on the device matches graph on host (VERY SLOW - unoptimized on CPU) performanceoutput
 			Currently either "csv" or "stdout", changes where the performance output is written to memoryoverallocation